From feminism to eugenics

 What did you enjoy the most when you studied at SKOK?

 I enjoyed studying with students that shared many of my interests.
 I also liked getting some academic pull to my knowledge about feminism.
 Since the field is relatively small, the contact with the teachers is much better than at other bachelor programs.
 Classes are similar to traditional school-classes, with fewer lectures in large lecture halls.
 That helps the students get engaged in the classes, and creates a space for discussion with the lecturer.
 The study has also given me knowledge that I've been able to put to use in my history courses.

 What are you doing at the moment?

-At the moment I am writing my bachelor essay, and I am also working as intern at the city archive in Bergen.
+At the moment I am writing my bachelor essay, and I am also working as intern at the Bergen City Archive.
 I can't talk that much about that, since we have to sign a confidentiality agreement, but I am basically responsible for sorting and fixing old archives, which I enjoy.
-The internship is an elective open to all students at the FAculty of Humanities with at least 60 credits in History.
+The internship is an elective open to all students at the Faculty of Humanities with at least 60 credits in History.
 Next semester I want to start on the master program in History.

 Do you have any advice for those considering a bachelors degree or one-year program at SKOK?